DanteDT/pmd/README.md

 <img src="web/noteref-popup.jpg" height="125px">

+If you can demonstrate WORKING, or WORKING/CONFORMANT syntax for device- and software-agnostic EPUB syntax, please consider donating contributing them to:
+* [working](popup-notes/working) ... if popups work on your OS and software, one way or another, or
+* [conformant](popup-notes/conformant) ... if they work and are **conformant** to a recognized standard.
+* *no copyrighted content, please. just working syntax like the others*

 ### Contribute
 Suggestions welcome to improve the epub experience, and to further clean up the content.
 Something not work on your reader?
 Please report it.